XAI-Lab/CREF/README.md

 - 74183
 - 74181
 The dataset includes 2 folders:
-1. **Truth_Tables**: For each circuit we created 4 model based anomalous versions by changing a single gate to its negation.
+1. :file_folder: **Truth_Tables**: For each circuit we created 4 model based anomalous versions by changing a single gate to its negation.
 In addition, each anomalous version was padded with a varying amount of attribute noise (2, 4 and 6 noise features).
 The folder includes a truth table for both the original and the anomalous versions, with noise and without noise.
 The truth tables serve as binary tabular data.
 Overall, there are 64 anomalous truth tables with labels and 16 original truth tables.